section-engineering-education/engineering-education/content/articles/regex-implementation-with-java/index.md

 #### QUANTIFIERS

-A quantifier is used to specify the number of occurrences of a character that it precedes.
-It is usually placed right after a character or character class (which will be discussed subsequently in this article) to specify how many instances of such preceding instance must be present for the input to be matched.
+A quantifier specifies the number of occurrences of a character that it precedes.
+It is usually placed right after a character or character class (which will be discussed subsequently in this article) to specify how many instances of such preceding instance must be present for the input to match.

 * Zero or more times matcher (`*`): This is regarded as the “Zero or more” quantifier because it matches the instance of its preceding character occurring any number of times.
 The following examples illustrate the `*` quantifier: